LuisitoRady/Link/README.md

 In this repository you'll find the code and executable of the project in the ***Link*** folder and image evidence in the ***img*** folder.

+### Compiling and executing

+Possibly the Link executable will not execute correctly if you clone or download the repository so you need to compile the ***MyScene.cpp*** file with this command:

+`g++ -o Link MyScene.cpp -framework GLUT -framework OpenGL`

+And then run the Link exe with the command:

+`./Link`

 The model counts with:
 #### Translations